Alex-Malai/take-home-assessment/README.md

 ## Running Tests

 To run it interactivly:
-npx cypress open
+npm run cypress:open

 To run it headless:
-npx cypress run
+npm run test